01

 +

 1 Based on in-place tariff rates, static import levels across countries, 75% cost pass-through to users, and typical product mix contributions to overall materials costs according to C&W Project & Development Services.
-2 For this analysis, we have assumed no change to the cost of labor or other construction inputs (see question 3).
-3 Office Fit-Out represents renovations to existing office structures that typically does not require changes to the primary structural components such as envelope, foundation and windows.
-Source: Cushman & Wakefield Research (Data as of Sept 30, 2025)
+2 For this analysis, we have assumed no change to the cost of labor or other construction inputs 3 Office Renovation represents renovations to existing office structures that typically does not require changes to the primary structural component such as envelope, foundation and windows.
+Source: Cushman & Wakefield Research (Data as of April 7, 2026)

 03